AshLaw96/fit-track/README.md

 - An email was sent to me with my new Postgres Database.
 - The Database connection string will resemble something like this:
   - `postgres://<db_username>:<db_password>@<db_host_url>/<db_name>`
-- You can use the above URL with Django; simply paste it into your `env.py` file and Heroku Config Vars as `DATABASE_URL`.
+- You can use the above URL with Django; simply paste it into your `env.py` file and Render Config Vars as `DATABASE_URL`.

 ### Gmail API